 I am currently an Honorary Senior Research Fellow at the MARCS Institute for Brain, Behaviour & Development and Macquarie University.
 As of July 2022, I will be an Assistant Professor in the Department of French at the University of Toronto.

 I conduct research in the areas of syntax, semantics, and pragmatics, with a particular focus on linguistic meaning.
 I use psycholinguistic and experimental methods to investigate the nature of linguistic meaning and how it is acquired by young children, as well as the interaction of grammar with other modalities including gesture and music.
-My research has appeared in journals such as PNAS, Cognition, and the Journal of Child Language.
+My research has appeared in journals such as PNAS, Cognition, the Quarterly Journal of Experimental Psychology, and the Journal of Child Language.